Definable discrete sets with large continuum: Introduction

-Using the axiom of choice, one can find a maximal discrete sets exist for an arbitrary binary relation $\mathcal R$, but the existence of \emph{definable} such sets may be contentious.
-In Gödel's constructible universe $\eL$, any $\Sigma^1_1$ (i.e.\ \emph{effectively} analytic) binary relation admits a $\Delta^1_2$ maximal discrete set.
-On the other hand, consider the equivalence relation $E_0$ on $\mathcal C$, where $x \mathbin{E_0} y$ \emph{iff} $y(n) = x(n)$ for all but finitely many $n$.
-It can be shown that no Baire measurable and hence no analytic or co-analytic maximal $E_0$-discrete set exists.\footnote{Another source of examples is the relation where $x \mathbin{\mathcal R} y$ \emph{iff} $x \cap y$ is finite, for $x$ and $y$ infinite subsets of $\omega$: Then a maximal $\mathcal R$-discrete set is just a maximal almost disjoint (short: \emph{mad}) family.}
+Using the Axiom of Choice one can find maximal $\mathcal R$-discrete sets for any binary relation $\mathcal R$, but the existence of \emph{definable} such sets may be contentious.
+In Gödel's constructible universe $\eL$ any $\Sigma^1_n$ (we use here the \emph{effective} hierarchy) binary relation admits a $\Delta^1_{n+1}$ maximal discrete set.
+On the other hand, consider the equivalence relation $E_0$ on $\Cantorspace$, where $x \mathbin{E_0} y$ \emph{iff} $y(n) = x(n)$ for all but finitely many $n$.
+No Baire measurable and hence no analytic or co-analytic maximal $E_0$-discrete set exists.
+Moreover, if there is a Cohen real over $\eL$, no $\Sigma^1_2$ such set exists.\footnote{As another example let $x \mathbin{\mathcal R} y$ \emph{iff} $x \cap y$ is finite for $x$ and $y$ infinite subsets of $\omega$: A maximal $\mathcal R$-discrete set is just a maximal almost disjoint (short: \emph{mad}) family.}

-In this paper, we show that nevertheless, after forcing to add $\omega_2$-many Sacks reals to $\eL$, we can still find maximal discrete sets which are definable without parameters: \begin{thm} Let $\mathcal R$ be a $\Sigma^1_1$ binary relation on an effectively presented Polish space, and let $\bar s$ be generic for an iteration of Sacks forcing of length $\omega_2$.
-Then there is a $\Delta^1_2$ maximal $\mathcal R$-discrete set in $\eL[\bar s]$. \end{thm} In a previous joint work with A.\ Törnquist \cite{schrittesser-tornquist}, we proved the above for ordinary Sacks forcing (i.e.\ iterations of length 1).
-The more general Theorem~\ref{t.main} yields: \begin{cor} The existence of $\Delta^1_2$ maximal discrete sets for $\Sigma^1_1$ binary relations is consistent with the negation of the continuum hypothesis. \end{cor}
+In this paper, we show that nevertheless, after forcing to add $\omega_2$-many Sacks reals to $\eL$ we can still find maximal discrete sets which are definable without parameters: \begin{thm} Let $\mathcal R$ be a $\Sigma^1_1$ binary relation on an effectively presented Polish space (such as $2^\omega$ or $\omega^\omega$) and let $\bar s$ be generic for an iteration of Sacks forcing (of arbitrary length).
+Then there is a $\Delta^1_2$ maximal $\mathcal R$-discrete set in $\eL[\bar s]$. \end{thm} This theorem relativizes to a parameter.
+In a previous joint work with A.\ Törnquist \cite{schrittesser-tornquist}, we proved the above for ordinary Sacks forcing (i.e.\ when $\lambda=1$).
+The more general Theorem~\ref{t.main} yields: \begin{cor} The existence of $\mathbf{\Delta}^1_2$ maximal discrete sets for all $\mathbf{\Sigma}^1_1$ binary relations is consistent with the negation of the continuum hypothesis (and also, simultaneously, with the negation of the Axiom of Choice). \end{cor}